10 Fundamental Truths about Creation on which Christians Can Agree

 5. God is eternal

 God is timeless.
 He is, and was and always will be.
-He “stands outside” (exists) of time.
+He is the great I AM.
+He “stands outside” of time.

 Before the mountains were brought forth, or ever you had formed the earth and the world, from everlasting to everlasting you are God.